CtrlK

 Actionability

 The skill provides specific tool names, parameter names, and JQL examples, which is good.
-However, there are no executable code/command examples showing actual MCP tool invocations with concrete parameter payloads.
-The guidance stays at the level of listing tool names and parameters rather than showing copy-paste-ready invocation patterns.
+However, there are no executable code/command examples showing actual MCP tool invocations with concrete payloads—everything stays at the level of listing tool slugs and parameter names without showing a complete call with example input/output.
+The instruction to 'always call RUBE_SEARCH_TOOLS first' is good but no example invocation is shown.

 2 / 3